Wednesday, September 04, 2024

 How not to argue against the Economic Calculation Problem

 The first false counterargument is to attack the word “rational” and assume it means a false assumption of what goals are rational.
 It does not.
 It merely means the ability to reason about how to achieve those goals.
-The original article was called “Economic Calculation in the Socialist Commonwealth” but it equally applies to a theocratic commonwealth, a feudal imperialistic state, or any other area where a planner seeks to maximise something through control of the economy.
+The original article was called “Economic Calculation in the Socialist Commonwealth” but it equally applies to a theocratic commonwealth, a feudal imperialistic state, or any other area where a planner seeks to maximize something through control of the economy.
 The question isn't “Is this a smart thing to try to do?”, it's “Can we find the best way to do it, given current resources?”.
 This means rationality is always possible and required, because trying to achieve your goals irrationally is stupid.

 Using engineers and experts to try and overcome this problem won't work either.
-Yes, the optimisation of resources will involve engineers, agronomists, chemists etc. but they are not specialists in optimising resources.
+Yes, the optimization of resources will involve engineers, agronomists, chemists etc. but they are not specialists in optimizing resources.
 They all rely on outside price signals to tell them what tasks are worthy of their attention, what is worth doing and what isn't.
 Consider whether to build a mine to extract a potentially valuable ore.
 To know whether to do this one must know how much more valued things will happen if you have the ore.
 But to know this you must know what other means could be substituted for this ore, what those means would otherwise be used for and how valuable that is.
 It's true that engineers routinely include budget estimates for projects that allow planners to assess the viability of a project.
 But these budgets don't set their own prices, they observe prices established outside the project.
 Even if it were possible to establish correct prices in the absence of a private market in factors of production, engineers/chemists/designers don't have that skill.
 In addition you must know how valuable goals are relative to each other.

 Another non-starter of an argument is that prices could be set by a central authority.
 Prices are there to express the desirability of not using the factors of production.
 They only work if they indicate the actual utility and difficulty of replacing the factor.
 The planner doesn't know this, and can't know this.
-To know enough to set the price of a resource he would have to know the relative scarciy of everyof every resource that could be substituted for it, partly or wholey and the interactions of that substitution with other resources and projects.
+To know enough to set the price of a resource he would have to know the relative scarcity of every resource that could be substituted for it, partly or wholly and the interactions of that substitution with other resources and projects.
 This is impossible.
 You can't know everything about every transport route, every mine, every factory, let alone every worker or every technical subject.
 That's the whole problem.

 Profit-maximisers however know enough to quote a price, which is all you need to assess whether to use this resource or another.
 Profit-maximisers will not price perfectly of course, that's why losses happen, but they have both the information and the incentive to make a good estimation of actual value.